“Van Buren – one of the biggest names in British illusionists”

 The Van Buren family history continues – in 1955 Fred met Connie Greta, who started assisting him in the shows.
 Then in 1956 they started concentrating more on the magic and illusions – working as The Yoxani’s.
 The act really started going places.
 They re-popularised the Houdini illusion Metamorphosis, (substitution trunk) with their breath taking speed and created many new illusions for their themed Mystic Baggage act.

 Working more in Theatre and Variety with their “Mystic Baggage” and “Dutch Deceptions” acts, at this time their Agents were Don Ross (Music Hall singer Gertie Gitana’s Husband) and Pauline Marks (Aunty to Joan and Jackie Collins) in London.
-Later during the 1970s they were managed by Albert Saveen – the famous ventriloquist who was assisted by Daisy May.
+Later during the 1970s they were managed by Albert Saveen – the famous ventriloquist who “assisted” the radio star doll Daisy May.

 Through the 1960’s they carved a great career, even billed second top to comedy star Jimmy James and regularly topping the bill at the Hull Palace continental.
 The newspaper press loved the act with its “fresh new approach”.